irajuahmed/SQLHelper/README.md

 # SQLHelper
-All small SQL Project Or Solved Problem Or Example Will be here.
+All small SQL project or solved problem or example will be here.

 <h1 align="center">The End</h1>